Natal Native Pioneer Corps: Formation and first invasion

 No. 1 Company was inspected by Frere and Chelmsford on 6 January 1879 and were afterwards assigned to No. 3 Column.
 They left Pietermaritzburg for the front on 11 January, the same day the column crossed the Buffalo River into Zululand at Rorke's Drift.
-No. 1 Company was put to use almost immediately as the marshy ground in the vicinity of the Bashee River proved impassable to Chelmsford's wagon train.
-The company worked from 14 to 19 January in constructing a corduroy road, assisted by men of the NNC and some British infantry.
+No. 1 Company was put to use almost immediately as the marshy ground in the vicinity of the Bashee River proved impassable to Chelmsford's wagon train, heading to its first camp in Zululand at Isandlwana.
+The company worked from 14 to 19 January on construction of a corduroy road across the soft ground and improving fords across a number of streams.
+They were assisted by men of the NNC and some British infantry.

-At the camp at Isandlwana the company occupied a position adjacent to the road that ran through the southern portion of the British position; at night they mounted a special guard detail over the road.
+At Isandlwana the company occupied a position adjacent to the track that ran through the southern portion of the British position; at night they supplied a guard detail for the track.
 Chelmsford left the camp with around half his troops on the morning of 22 January 1879 to conduct a reconnaissance in force around the Mangeni Falls, where elements of the Zulu army had been spotted.
-Nolan and the majority of No. 1 Company joined the vanguard of this force to help clear the road for the artillery and assist in the crossing of several dongas on the route.
-A small detail of one officer and ten men was left behind at the camp where it was caught up in the disastrous British defeat at the Battle of Isandlwana later the same day.
+Nolan and the majority of No. 1 Company joined the vanguard of this force to help clear a route for the artillery and assist in the crossing of several dongas.
+A small detail of one officer and ten men was left behind at the camp which was overrun by the Zulu during the Battle of Isandlwana later the same day.

-The burning of Ulundi.
-Two black men are depicted in the foreground wearing red coats.
+Second invasion

+Detail from Adolphe Yvon's 1880 painting of the Battle of Ulundi, showing black troops in the centre of the British square.

-The remainder of Nolan's company returned from the Mangeni expedition and later served with Wood's Left Column.
-During the second invasion of Zululand, which began in May, No. 1 Company was assigned to Wood's Flying Column.
+After Isandlwana, No. 1 Company was reassigned to Wood's Left Column.
+During the second invasion of Zululand, which began in May, it was assigned to Wood's Flying Column which marched on the flank of Chelmsford's 2nd Division, advancing on Ulundi.
 The company participated in the British victory at the Battle of Ulundi on 4 July, the final pitched battle of the war.
-Nolan had by then been promoted to captain and commanded 4 officers and 46 men, together with 4 horses, during the battle.
-The company was positioned in the centre of the British square and helped to entrench the position while under Zulu fire, raising an embankment 3 ft high.
-They suffered no losses, though Lieutenants Hickley and Andrews were wounded in action, one of them was struck by a bullet on the head.
+Nolan had by then been promoted to captain and commanded 4 officers and 46 men.
+The company was positioned in the centre of the British square and helped to entrench the position while under Zulu fire, raising a 3 ft high embankment.
+They suffered no deaths in action, although Lieutenants Hickley and Andrews were wounded, one of them struck on the head by a bullet.